handshake-org/handshake-org.github.io/src/api-docs/source/includes/_wallet_rpc_auctions.md

 ### Params
 Name | Default |  Description
 --------- | --------- | ---------
-name | Required | The name for which you want to begin bidding (must be available).
+name | Required | The name for which you want to open bidding (must be available).

 ## getauctioninfo